-Option Description Secure Boot Enable Allows you to enable or disable the

 Option Description

+Secure Boot Enable Allows you to enable or disable the Secure Boot Feature.
+The options are:

-Disabled (Default)
+· Disabled (Default)

+Option Description

-• Enabled
+· Enabled

 Expert Key Management Allows you to enable or disable Custom Mode Key Management.

-• Disabled (Default)
+· Disabled (Default)

 Table 7.
 Performance

 Option Description

 Multi Core Support This field specifies whether the processor will have one or all cores enabled.
 The performance of some applications will improve with the additional cores.
 This option is enabled by default.
 Allows you to enable or disable multi-core support for the processor.
 The options are:

-All (Default)
+· All (Default)

-• 1
+· 1

-• 2
+.
+2

-• 4
+.
+4

-• 5
+.
+5

 • 6

 • 7

-• 8

-• 9
+· 8 · 9

 NOTE:

 The options displayed could be different depending on the installed processor(s).

 The options depend on the number of cores supported by the installed processor (All, 1, 2, N-1 for N-Core Processors)

 Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.

 Default Setting: Enable Intel SpeedStep

 C States Allows you to enable or disable the additional processor sleep states.

 Default Setting: Enabled

-Derault Setting: Enabled

 Limit CPUID Value This field limits the maximum value the processor Standard CPUID Function will support.

-• Enable CPUID Limit
+· Enable CPUID Limit

-Option Description Default Setting: The option is disabled.
+Default Setting: The option is disabled.

 Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.

-Default Setting: Enable Intel TurboBoost Hyper-Thread Control Allows you to enable or disable the HyperThreading in the processor.
-Default Setting: Enabled Cache Prefetch Default Setting: Enable Hardware Prefetch and Adjacent Cache Line Prefetch Dell Reliable Memory Technology (RMT) Allows you to identify and isolate memory errors in system RAM Default Setting: Enable Dell Reliable Memory Technology (RMT)
+Default Setting: Enable Intel TurboBoost

+Hyper-Thread Control Allows you to enable or disable the HyperThreading in the processor.

+Default Setting: Enabled

+Option Description Cache Prefetch Default Setting: Enable Hardware Prefetch and Adjacent Cache Line Prefetch Dell Reliable Memory Technology (RMT) Allows you to identify and isolate memory errors in system RAM Default Setting: Enable Dell Reliable Memory Technology (RMT)